Mxz-11/Mxz-11/README.md

 📫 Reach me at [gmail](mailto:max.val.alv@gmail.com)

 ⚡ Fun fact: My profile picture is inspired by a Shiba Inu meme (with the studio ghibli style), the same breed as my dog!
-I chose it because I'm a huge dog lover. 🐶
+I chose it because I'm a huge pet lover.

 ---